The human papillomavirus (HPV) is a common infection affecting about 1 in 4 people in the United States.

-Genital warts on women occur on the vulva, but could also appear inside the vagina or on the cervix.
-On men, they appear on the penis and scrotum.
+Genital warts on people with vaginas typically occur on the vulva but could also appear inside the vagina or on the cervix.
+In penis-owners, they appear on the penis and scrotum.

 Although genital warts may be the first type of wart to come to mind, this isn’t always the case.
 You may also experience:

-- Flat warts: These dark, slightly raised lesions can occur anywhere on the body.
+- Flat warts.
+These dark, slightly raised lesions can occur anywhere on the body.

-- Plantar warts: These hard, grainy lumps can cause discomfort.
+- Plantar warts.
+These hard, grainy lumps can cause discomfort.
 They generally occur on the ball or heel of the foot.

 In most cases, HPV infections won’t show symptoms and will clear up on their own.
-But two strains, HPV-16 and HPV-18 can cause precancerous cervical lesions and cervical cancer.
-Depending on the state of your immune system, this can take 5 to 20 years to develop.
+But two strains, HPV-16 and HPV-18, are the two main causes of cervical lesions and cancer, though other strains can still cause cervical cancer.

 - leg, back, or pelvic pain